Sustainability Management

 1. 2Create fulfilling workplaces

-• In response to the survey results, consider and plan improvement measures through dialog with employees
+• In response to survey results, continuously propose improvement plans through dialog with employees

-• Establishment of opportunities for dialogue with employees at many Group companies and proposal and implementation of improvement measures
+• Establishment of opportunities for dialogue with employees at many Group companies and proposal and implementation of measures to enhance meaningful work and ease of work

 • Promoting employment of people with disabilities

-• Reinforce acceptance of workplace trainees from special support schools with a focus on operating companies that have not met the statutory employment rate (Sogo & Seibu, York, and others) and Ito-Yokado: 17 persons hired
+• Accepted workplace trainees from special support schools with a focus on operating companies that had not met the statutory employment rate (York, Sogo &Seibu, THE LOFT, and others) and Ito-Yokado

 • Promoting employment of people with disabilities